 The causes of the death of Alexander the Great after the wars has been a case of wide speculation among historians and scientists.

-There have been several suggestions as to what killed the great general, from malaria to a common cold complications.
+There have been several suggestions as to what killed the great general, from malaria to common cold complications.
 A pandemic was never considered, though.

 However, a study by epidemiologists John S. Marr and Charles H. Calisher entitled Alexander the Great and West Nile Virus Encephalitis has made the issue topical, attributing the death to West Nile Virus encephalitis.